tkdinh/rhce-ex294/04-playbooks/README.md

 ### tips
 * use includes instead of large playbooks
 * uselocal host to verify accessibility of services on managed hosts
-* use -vvv flag to increase verbosity to debug
+* use -vv or -vvv flag to increase verbosity to debug